 What is the “luck of the Irish”?

-The “luck of the Irish” is one of those expressions that appears to express a positive sentiment, but is actually a back-handed compliment or maybe even a mild insult.
-It came to use in mid-19th century America when a lot of the people who struck it rich in the Gold Rush were of Irish descent.
-The phrase was used, somewhat pejoratively, to make the point that “dumb luck” (as opposed to skill or intelligence or perseverance) had to be the reason for an Irish person’s success.
-Over time, this idea that Irish people are “lucky” took hold.
+The phrase the “luck of the Irish” is one of those expressions that appears to express a positive sentiment, but is actually a back-handed compliment or maybe even a mild insult.
+It emerged in mid-19th century America during the Gold Rush, when a surprising number of successful prospectors were of Irish descent.
+Rather than attributing their success to hard work, skill or perseverance, it was dismissed as the result of “dumb luck”

 What about Leprechauns?
 Aren’t they lucky?